Amin-MAG/My-Notes/Databases.md

 Some essential features of a DBMS System:

-- Concurrency: It makes sure that these concurrent interactions succeed without corrupting or loosing any data.
+- Concurrency: It makes sure that concurrent interactions succeed without corrupting or losing any data.
 - Consistency: It ensures the data remains consistent and valid throughout the database.
 - Security: It controls authentication through users and permissions.
-- Reliability: It is easy to backup databases and roll them back.
+- Reliability: It is easy to back up databases and roll them back.
-- Structure Query Language: They have a language to simplifies user interaction.
+- Structured Query Language: They have a language to simplify user interaction.

-## Relation Database Management Systems
+## Relational Database Management Systems

-They are usually apply the rule of [ACID](ACID.md).
+They usually apply the rules of [ACID](ACID.md).

-## Non-Relation Database Management Systems
+## Non-Relational Database Management Systems

-This DMS drops the concept of consistency from [ACID](ACID.md) and whole idea of relations.
+This type of DMS drops the concept of consistency from [ACID](ACID.md) and the whole idea of relations.

 # How to choose database